-Anyway, the series feels decidedly Canadian, what with its slow pacing, ambiguously happy endings, and continued resistance to gimmicky plotting.
+Anyway, created by Jana Sinyor, who cut her teeth writing for Degrassi High: The Next Generation, the series feels decidedly Canadian, what with its slow pacing, ambiguously happy endings, and continued resistance to gimmicky plotting.
 Though Erica’s sessions into the past sometimes change history (the second time she loses her virginity doesn’t end up on tape, for example), none of her issues get resolved à la Marty McFly.
-Like the aforementioned Degrassi High, Being Erica shows the messy side of morality tales, where problems don’t neatly disappear just because you’ve learnt your lesson.
+Like the aforementioned Degrassi High (the original), Being Erica shows the messy side of morality tales, where problems don’t neatly disappear just because you’ve learnt your lesson.

 Though the Outlander series is, at its heart, a historical romance, Diana Gabaldon’s novels have so much more to offer than political posturing and sexy situations.
 I don’t know that I can adequately express my love for them.
 The books are funny, spiritual, heathen, morally ambiguous, and sometimes downright dirty.
 They’ve also got characters for whom you can’t help but care and turns of phrase that will work their way into your vernacular: “I didn’t laugh, but I felt my ribs creak under the strain.”

-The plot of Outlander centers on Jamie Fraser, an eighteenth century Scottish Highlander, and his time-traveling wife, Claire Beauchamp, who was once a World War II nurse.
+The plot of Outlander centers on Jamie Fraser, an eighteenth century Scottish Highlander, and his time-traveling wife, Claire Beauchamp, who was once a military nurse during World War II.
 In the first book, Claire travels to the past only once, largely avoiding the paradoxes that plague the time-travel genre, but subsequent entries feature more time-jumping as well as the inevitable conversations about the morality of trying to change things.
 Each time, I got sucked in so that, even after seven novels, I find myself waiting with baited breath for the next one.

 Terminator: The Sarah Connor Chronicles (2008-2009)

 There exist two schools of thoughts in regard to the Terminator franchise.
 One views it as an ass-kicking thrill-ride about killer robots, and the other, as a time-travel allegory about cycles of violence.
-James Cameron’s movies had a bit of both, of course, but, with McG’s Terminator: Salvation (2009), it seems obvious the current producers favour the former take on the series.
-This came as a bit of a surprise at the time, given the approach taken in my recommendation: Terminator: The Sarah Connor Chronicles.
+James Cameron’s initial two movies had a bit of both, of course, but, with McG’s Terminator: Salvation (2009), it seems obvious the current producers favour the former take on the series.
+This came as a bit of a surprise at the time, given the approach taken by executive producer Josh Friedman in my recommendation: Terminator: The Sarah Connor Chronicles.